 Have fun and don’t be afraid to make a fool of yourself doing it!

 The funniest scene in the show is when Bob and Phil perform the musical number, “Sisters”, which was originally performed by Betty and her sister, Judy.
 They pull up the bottoms of their pants legs and use fans that appear to be made from large, blue ostrich feathers.
-They look absolutely ridiculous, which is why their performance in so much fun.
+They look absolutely ridiculous, which is why their performance is so much fun.
 Most of us are much too concerned about how we look to others.
 Instead we should lighten up and be willing to make a fool of ourselves from time to time.

 Happiness and Joy comes from serving others

 In the film, the main characters dedicate themselves to helping the ex-general who is in trouble, both emotionally and financially.
 They sacrifice a great deal of time and money to put on a Broadway show at his Vermont country inn.
 Bob broadcasts a plea on the Ed Sullivan show for ex-soldiers who were under the general’s command to attend the show on Christmas Eve.
-There’s no question that the kindness and generosity of those who are helping creates an authentic sense of joy and happiness that palpable in the final scene.
-What greater satisfaction can we get than seeing someone we care about happy thanks to something we did?
+There’s no question that the kindness and generosity of those who are helping creates an authentic sense of joy and happiness that’s palpable in the final scene.
+What greater satisfaction can we get than seeing someone we care about happy, thanks to something we did?
 It’s a theme in the film that would be applauded by Albert Schweitzer and Mother Teresa.